Travelogue: Rediscovering the Beauty of Bacolod after 41 Years

 Urban and Economic Expansion in the 2000s–2010s

-Bacolod was declared a Center of Excellence for IT-BPM by the Department of Information and Communications Technology (DICT).
+The Department of Information and Communications Technology (DICT) declared Bacolod a Center of Excellence for IT-BPM.
 Major companies like Convergys, Teleperformance, and Transcom set up operations in the city.
 Job creation and the rise of a young urban workforce transformed the economy.

-Roads, flyovers, and transport terminals were expanded.
+The city expanded its roads, flyovers, and transport terminals.
 The Bacolod–Silay International Airport opened in 2008, replacing the old domestic airport and facilitating business and tourism.

 Real Estate and Lifestyle